-1. Set Time Aside to Plan and Prepare
+1. Plan and Prepare

 Take time out immediately before a meeting to get into the best state, letting go of any thoughts, concerns and worries that don’t belong.

-2. Be Clear on the Purpose
+2. Clear on Purpose

 Set a clear intention for what you want to get from the meeting, and what you have to contribute.

 3. Engage with Conflict

 There are too many meetings that close, where conflict has been unnoticed, avoided or unresolved.

-4. Take Note of the Key Points
+4. Note Key Points

 No one has time to read through pages of minutes, but it is important that key points are captured.